GA-BEWD-2014/BEWD-2014/09_models_active_record/exercises/README.md

 Add to your movie_app

 *	Generate a Movie model with title, description and year_released attributes
-*	Use the [seeds](/) file to populate your database with movies.
+*	Use the [seeds](seeds.rb) file to populate your database with movies.
 *	Update your movie's index.html.erb so that it list all movies in the database.
 	*	Rails console is your friend.
 Use it to you complete this exercise.
-Note: This application will due lesson 11.
+Note: This application is due lesson 11.